jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 all_trips <-  all_trips %>%
   mutate(member_casual = recode(member_casual,"Subscriber" = "member","Customer" = "casual"))

-# Add columns that list the date, month, day, and year of each ride: allowing you to aggregate ride data for each moth, day or year.
+# Add columns that list the date, month, day, and year of each ride: allowing you to aggregate ride data for each month, day or year.
 all_trips$date <- as.Date(all_trips$started_at)
 all_trips$month <- format(as.Date(all_trips$date), "%m")
 all_trips$day <- format(as.Date(all_trips$date), "%d")